Rinoahu/SwiftOrtho/README.md

 -i: input file. protein sequences in fasta format.
 The identifier of each protein sequence in intput.fsa should be like this: >xxx|yyyy where xxx is the taxon code and yyyy is a sequence identifier.

 -p: operonic annotation file.
-The 1st column of this file should be like x0-->x1-->x2-->x3 or x0<--x1<--x2<--x3. x0-4 stand for gene names.
+The 1st column of this file should be like x0-->x1-->x2-->x3 or x0<--x1<--x2<--x3. x# stand for gene names.

 -a: number of multi-thread.